 Seriously, once you enter the travel belt life, you never go back.
 You can NEVER overstate just how useful having all your most important valuables right around your waist is.

 A full-sized travel belt stays tucked under your shirt and keeps your valuables – documents, passport cash, headphones, lip balm, illicit goodies 😉 – organised and on-hand for moment’s notice.Hide Yo’ Money!

 Is the food in Aruba safe?

 You probably don’t know what to expect when it comes to Aruban cuisine, but if you want to eat your way around the island it’s certainly safe to do so!
-There are over 250 tasty eateries try out, as well as local food stalls serving up delights you’ve never heard of.
+There are over 250 tasty eateries to try out, as well as some of the world’s most scrumptious street food serving up delights you’ve never heard of.

 Eating on the waterfront, on beaches, or even in the malls, is the way to go on this island nation.
 You can get involved with everything from Belgian and Japanese cuisine all the way to Mediterranean dishes and American favourites.
 Here’s how to do it safely…